-

 Origin of Names

 Common Names: White-throated from the plumage.
-Sparrow from the Anglo-Saxon spearwa, which means "flutterer".
+Sparrow from the Anglo-Saxon spearwa, which means flutterer.

-Genus Name: Zonotrichia means "banded thrush".
+Genus Name: Zonotrichia means banded thrush.

-Species Name: Albicollis means "white-necked".White-throated Sparrow video footage
+Species Name: Albicollis means white-necked.

 Return to the Index